Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 • High-end materials like metal or tile

-• Homes in hurricane-prone areas require reinforced framing
+• Homes in hurricane-prone areas requiring reinforced framing

 Average Cost to Replace a Hip Roof